badalkr2004/farishare/readme.md

 - **Database Connection Error**: Ensure MySQL is running and the credentials in `web.xml` are correct.

 - **Java Version Issues**: Make sure you're using JDK 11 or later.
 The application has been tested with Java 11 through 24.

+- **Login Problems**: If you're unable to log in, try resetting your password.
+If that doesn't work, check the server logs for more information.

+- **Missing Images**: If images aren't displaying, ensure the upload directories exist and have proper permissions.

+## Contributing

+Contributions to FairShareBU are welcome!
+Please feel free to submit a Pull Request.

+## License

+This project is licensed under the MIT License - see the LICENSE file for details.